 - Psychological Research Skills - General advanced research methodology

 - Univariate Statistics and Methodology using R - Introduction to R and statistical models

 - Multivariate Statistics and Methodology using R - Advanced statistical modelling

 - Specialist Techniques in Cognitive Neuroscience - This course focuses on the major methodological aspects of different cognitive neuroscience techniques, such as fMRI, fNIRS, TMS, EEG, lesion symptom mapping and single case studies; lectures and discussions are coupled with practical workshops that provide students with hands-on experience.

-- Contemporary Topics in Cognitive Neuroscience - This course focuses on cutting-edge cognitive neuroscience research, with lectures and discussion sessions covering topics, such as vision, memory, and language.
+- Contemporary Topics in Cognitive Neuroscience - This course focuses on cutting-edge cognitive neuroscience research at Edinburgh and further afield, with lectures and discussion sessions covering topics such as vision, memory, and language.

 The optional course can be selected to tailor the programme to your interests.
 If you wish, you may choose the optional course from an associated area, such as individual differences, informatics, psycholinguistics, and developmental or social psychology.
 Examples of optional courses are:

 - Brain Imaging in Cognitive Neuroscience (taught by Human Cognitive Neuroscience research group)